byamashiro/Research_Projects/README.md

 ### OMNI Space Weather ([omni_script_v2](https://github.com/byamashiro/Research_Projects/blob/master/Scripts/pandas_test_omni.py))

-In [433]: **run pandas_test_omni.py**
+In [53]: **run pandas_test_omni.py**
 \========================================
 \=               DATASETS               =
 \========================================
-1 - GOES-15 Proton Flux
+1 - GOES-13/15 Proton Flux
 2 - Wind Type III Radio Bursts
-3 - Neutron Monitor Counts
+3 - Neutron Monitor Counts (Requires Internet Connection)
 4 - ACE/Wind Solar Wind Speed
+5 - GOES-13/15 Xray Flux
 \========================================
+Enter Dataset Option then "done" or "all": 1
+Enter Dataset Option then "done" or "all": 2
+Enter Dataset Option then "done" or "all": 4
+Enter Dataset Option then "done" or "all": 5
-Enter Dataset Option then "done" or "all": all
+Enter Dataset Option then "done" or "all": done
 Enter a start date (yyyymmdd): 20120307
 Enter a end date (yyyymmdd): 20120307
-Enter a start hour or "full": full
+Enter a start hour or "full": 00
+Enter a end hour: 23
+Specify which GOES Satellite for Proton Flux (13 or 15): 13

 \========================================
-\=         GOES-15 Proton Flux          =
+\=         GOES-13 Proton Flux          =
 \========================================
 Energy Channels
 \--------------------